gitwormq/styx/README.md

 | Inactivity Period | 60 days | Time before warning phase |
 | Grace Period | 72 hours | Warning duration before delivery |

-Settings are global—they apply to all cargo.
+Settings are global and apply to all cargo.
 When the switch fires, ALL cargo is delivered at once.

 ## Important: Always-On Hosting